Genesis flood narrative

 A global flood as described in this myth is inconsistent with the physical findings of geology, archeology, paleontology, and the global distribution of species.
 A branch of creationism known as flood geology is a pseudoscientific attempt to argue that such a global flood actually occurred.
-Some Christians have preferred to interpret the narrative as describing a local flood instead of a global event.
+Some Christians have preferred to interpret the narrative as describing a local flood instead of a global event, particularly in regards to the Black Sea and Persian Gulf, both of which were considerably lower in prehistoric times.
 Still others prefer to interpret the narrative as allegorical rather than historical.